suraj-yadav0/shoppinglist/UTFindings.rst

-   The buttons inside the ``Row`` layout at the bottom may not be functioning as expected due to conflicts with the ``ListView`` layout constraints**, z-index, or overlapping items.
+   The buttons inside the ``Row`` layout at the bottom may not be functioning as expected due to conflicts with the ``ListView`` layout constraints, z-index, or overlapping items.

    Update the ``ListView``\ ’s `bottom` anchor to stop before hitting the ``Row``: